-The Investigation and Adjudication Procedures have been developed for the purpose of administering the Kansas State University Honor System.
-As set out in Article X of the Honor System Constitution, the Investigation and Adjudication Procedures were approved by the Honor Council, Student Senate, and Faculty Senate in 2006 and are subsequently subject to periodic review by those three governance bodies at 5 year intervals beginning in 2010.
-Interim revisions to the Investigation and Adjudication Procedures may be made upon approval by a 2/3 vote of the Honor Council and upon approval by the Provost.
+The Investigation and Adjudication Procedures have been developed for the purpose of administering the Kansas State University Honor and Integrity System.
+As set out in Article X of the Honor and Integrity System Constitution, the Investigation and Adjudication Procedures were approved by the Honor Council, Student Senate, and Faculty Senate in 2006 and are subsequently subject to periodic review by those three governance bodies at 5 year intervals beginning in 2010.
+Interim revisions to the Investigation and Adjudication Procedures may be made upon approval by a 2/3 vote of the Honor Council and upon approval by the Provost (latest revisions: ).
 The Investigation and Adjudication Procedures must be posted at the Honor System website (http://www.k-state.edu/honor) and updated regularly.

 B. Reporting Honor Pledge Violations

-Faculty and students report violations of the Honor Pledge to the Honor System Director by filling out the Honor System Violation Report form available athttp://www.k-state.edu/honor/documents/ViolationReportForm.doc.
+Faculty, instructors and students report violations of the Honor Pledge to the Honor and Integrity System Director by filling out the Honor and Integrity System Violation Report form available at http://www.k-state.edu/honor/reportform.html.
 When the report is made by a student, the Director will consult with the faculty member who is the instructor of the course about filing an Honor Pledge Violation Report.
-Faculty members are urged to report the alleged violation to the Office of the Honor System when:
+Faculty members are urged to report alleged violations to the Office of the Honor and Integrity System when:

-a. the faculty member alleges a violation and imposes an academic sanction, (An academic sanction is any action that would lower a student’s grade on an assignment.)
+Option 1.
+The faculty member alleges a violation and imposes an academic sanction (An academic sanction is any action that would lower a student’s grade on an assignment).

-Faculty members who allege an Honor Pledge violation need not report an alleged violation to the Office of the Honor System when:
+Faculty members who allege an Honor Pledge violation do not need to report the alleged violation to the Office of the Honor and Integrity System when:

 a. a faculty member alleges a violation and issues a warning but imposes no academic sanction; or